 pioneer talent financing

-- Inclusive selection: the underwriting process is based on the return on investment of the education pathway and an individual’s potential to succeed – not on past credit history or pedigree.
+- Inclusive selection: the underwriting process is based on the ROI of the education pathway (as proven by their outcomes data) and an individual’s potential to succeed – not on past credit history or pedigree.

-Payments tied to outcomes: students will pay a portion of their income – benchmarked to affordability - so payments are based on success and guaranteed to be affordable.
+- Payments tied to individuals’ success: individuals will pay a portion of their income – benchmarked to affordability and sustainability for the individual - so payments are based on success and designed to be affordable.

-Wrap around support: low-income students receive funding to cover living expenses, transportation, computer access and other supports necessary for successful completion
+- Wrap around support: individuals receive funding to cover living expenses, transportation, computer access and other supports necessary for successful completion

-Pay it forward: any surplus returns from repayments after net management costs flow back into the fund to support future students on their education-to-employment journey.
+- Pay it forward: any surplus returns from repayments after netting out costs flow back into the fund to support future indiviuals on their education-to-employment journey.

 Opportunity@Work, along with General Assembly, is currently piloting the Learn and Earn Program in Washington, DC with an initial cohort of low-income students who are currently overlooked or underrepresented in tech occupations.
-We have plans for additional pilots in California and Colorado.
-The pilots will be conducted in partnership with leading coding bootcamps and accelerated training institutions (both nonprofit and for-profit) with proven outcomes - for example, high graduation and job placement rates into skilled jobs with strong future demand and salary growth.
+We have plans to launch additional pilots in other cities in the near future.
+The pilots will be conducted in partnership with leading accelerated training institutions (both nonprofit and for-profit) with proven outcomes - for example, high graduation and job placement rates into skilled jobs with strong future demand and salary growth.

-We will use the learnings from the pilot to improve and deploy a solution that we believe can transform student financing – aligning incentives around upward mobility for the individual – not at their expense.
-It will allow low-income American strivers with the ability to to acquire skills for our dynamic economy to reach their potential, support their families, and inspire their communities as they “pay it forward”.
+We will use the learnings from the pilot to improve and deploy a solution that we believe can transform student financing – aligning incentives around upward mobility for the individual.
+It will allow low-income American strivers with the ability to acquire skills for our dynamic economy to reach their potential, support their families, and inspire their communities as they “pay it forward”.
 Importantly, at a time of rapid disruption in our economy, we aim to prove a model that will allow low-income individuals and lower-wage employees to access effective (re) training for in-demand jobs and careers.